Ambiguity and Partial Bayesian Updating: Model and notation

-Suppose Kate is provided with interim information that the drawn ball is not yellow: the true state is in $A = \{r,b\}$.\footnote{While I do not restrict the set of possible events, doing so would not help.
-To see this, note that $\mathscr{C}$ is not rectangular with respect to $\{\{r,b\},\{y\}\}$, meaning that FB and ML result in different posterior beliefs and also fundamentally distinct behavior.} How might she rank the following acts?
+Before any information, it is straightforward to calculate that $U(f)=2$ and $U(g)=1$.
+Suppose Kate is provided with interim information that the drawn ball is not yellow: the true state is in $A = \{r,b\}$.\footnote{While I allow for any event, restricting the set of events to tree-structure as in \citet{Epstein2003} would not substantively change things.
+To see this, note that $\mathscr{C}$ is not rectangular with respect to $\{\{r,b\},\{y\}\}$, meaning that FB and ML result in different posterior beliefs and also fundamentally distinct behavior.} How does her ranking change?

 Notice that $\pi_1(A) > \pi_2(A) > \frac12 > \pi_3(A)$.
 According to both $\pi_1$ and $\pi_2$, $A$ is ``likely'' to occur, and so it seems reasonable that Kate continues to believe they are plausible after $A$.
 In contrast, $A$ is ``unlikely'' to occur according to $\pi_3$, and so Kate might infer that $\pi_3$ is implausible, but only after $A$ has in fact happened.\footnote{Indeed, she would presumably deem $\pi_3$ very relevant if she had instead learned that the state was either blue or yellow: $\{b,y\}$.} Consequently, $g \succ_A f$ seems reasonable.
 This is a reversal of her ex-ante ranking $f \succ g$, and so she violates dynamic consistency.
 But she does so because of her reasonable inference.